GRI vs U.S. SEC Cybersecurity Rules

 - Mandatory GRI Content Index for traceability

-- Reporting principles of accuracy, balance, verifiability
+- Reporting principles of accuracy, balance, and verifiability

 - Value chain disclosures for supply chain impacts